Click here to see the numbers and origins of refugees hosted by Thailand.

 Email: infocapthailand [dot] org

-The Center for Asylum Protection (CAP) provides independent advice and representation for people making asylum applications to UNHCR Thailand.
-Our services are free of charge and open to asylum seekers and refugees in Thailand of all nationalities.
-Our work focuses on providing advice and representation, as well as protection services.
+The Center for Asylum Protection (CAP) is an advice center for urban refugees and asylum seekers in Thailand.
+They provide independent advice and representation for people making asylum applications to UNHCR Thailand.
+Their services are free of charge and open to asylum seekers and refugees in Thailand of all nationalities.
+Their work focuses on providing advice and representation, as well as protection services.
 CAP provides the following services: advice and representation for asylum seekers at appeal and re-opening stages, dependent on capacity and individual circumstances; protection support to asylum seekers and refugees, including support for those experiencing arrest, domestic violence, sexual and gender-based violence, and other protection concerns; information for newly arrived asylum seekers in Bangkok, including advice on living in Thailand and the refugee status determination process; and empowerment through workshops and group advice sessions.
 CAP only meets with clients by appointment, and does not operate a walk-in service.
 Please contact to register as a client.

 Chin Human Rights Organisation